cnoe-io/idpbuilder/examples/ref-implementation/README.md

 You can click the name in the card to go to the Argo Workflows UI to view more details about this workflow run.
 When prompted to log in, click the login button under single sign on.
 Argo Workflows is configured to use SSO with Keycloak allowing you to login with the same credentials as Backstage login.

-Note that Argo Workflows are not usually not deployed this way.
+Note that Argo Workflows are not usually deployed this way.
 This is just an example to show you how you can integrate workflows, backstage, and spark.

 Back in the entity page, you can view more details about Spark jobs by navigating to the Spark tab.